Global-Conflicts-ArmA/global-conflicts-website/_guides/60mmGuide.md

 When the gunner has this final information, he should now know everything he needs to conduct that fire mission.

-**Packing up:** Leaving is the simple part, but knowing when to leave is key.
+**Packing up:** Leaving is the simple part, but knowing when to leave is key.<br/>
-Mortars or artillery in general has a very audible and distinct noise that can easily be traced when firing.
+Mortars or artillery in general has a very audible and distinct noise that can easily be traced when firing.<br/>
-Staying in one location to long could result in being bumped by the enemy and overrun, or even counter-battery fire.
+Staying in one location to long could result in being bumped by the enemy and overrun, or even counter-battery fire.<br/>

 Remember to pick up your mortar, load your ammo/equipment back into the vehicle, and relay to other callsigns that your artillery is offline and not available for X amount of time, as this allows other units to be aware of windows when they could be unsupported by fires.